 Department of Conservation and Land Management, October 2003

-The Department of Conservation and Land Management (CALM) has notified the Shire of Tammin and adjoining private property owners about the locations of Acacia subflexuosa subsp. capillata.
-Although Declared Rare Flora markers were installed, disturbance to Subpopulation 1a during road maintenance was documented in 2000.
-Weed competition and inappropriate fire regimes also have an impact on populations of A. subflexuosa subsp. capillata and its habitat.
+The Department of Conservation and Land Management (CALM) has provided relevant land managers with information on the locations of populations and DRF markers have been installed along roadsides where required.
+However, damage to several populations during road maintenance and fence construction was documented in 1998 and 2001.
+Weed control, grazing, rabbit digging, and inappropriate fire regimes also impact on populations of Acacia volubilis and its habitat.

-A draft Interim Recovery Plan (IRP) was prepared for the subspecies in 1998 (Roberts 1998).
-Information from that draft and further information collected since that that time has been incorporated into this Plan.
+A draft Interim Recovery Plan (IRP) was written for the species in 1998 (Evans and Brown 1998).
+Information from that draft and additional information collected since then has been incorporated into this Interim Recovery Plan.

 The specific epithet volubilis means twining, referring to the tangled, twining habit of the plant (Mueller 2001).

 Acacia volubilis is a small dome-shaped shrub 40 cm high by up to 1 m wide.
 It has twisted branchlets with parallel ridges running their length.
 The phyllodes (flattened leaf stalks that resemble leaves) are widely separated, are 9 mm long and 1 mm wide and resemble the branchlets in shape.
 They are pentagonal-terete and are straight or only shallowly curved.
 The circular gland situated on the upper margin of the phyllode between the two adaxial nerves is not prominent.
 Bright yellow globular inflorescences are borne during June and July.